flutter/flutter/specs/apis.md

       // affect what gets called.
 Make sure if you override it that you call the superclass implementation!
       // The default implementations of 'virtual' methods all end by calling the identically named method
       // on the superclass, if there is such a method.

+    // properties on the constructor
+    constructor readonly attribute ReturnType staticName;

     // private APIs - see below
     private void method();